tillhub/highframe/README.md

 **Use cases:**

-- can be used externsively in breaking up large UIs into microfrontends.
+- can be used extensively in breaking up large UIs into microfrontends
+- normalizes the `postMessage` API
+- share data between frames
+- use integrations to make full use of iframes in frameworks (Vue, React) and their paradigms

 ## Usage